TAP-GGC/Pixel8/README.md

 * <b>Target Audience:</b> Middle School - College
 * <b>Duration of Workshop:</b> 1 hour
 * <b>Needed Materials:</b> Computer with internet access!
 (A mouse for convenience)
-* <b>Learning Outcomes:</b> The primary goal of this project is to teach participants how to read and write binary, hexadecimals and decimals.
+* <b>Learning Outcomes:</b> The primary goal of this project is to teach participants how to read and write binary, hexadecimals, and decimals.
 * <b>Our Main Technology</b> :  Unity, Godot or ZEP.
 TBD
 * [Technology Ambassador Program](https://tapggc.org/) <b>(TAP)</b> is a project-based class that provides a collaborative environment for students to work with their fellow classmates on a semester-long project using technologies of their choice.
 TAP strives to increase participation in IT through numerous outreach activities and workshops that are designed to showcase the creative and fun side of technology.
 <!-- Commercial Video stored in the Media folder will be linked here -->